waku-org/specs/standards/application/waku-api.md

         description: "The auto-sharding config, if sharding mode is `auto`"
       message_validation:
         type: MessageValidation
-        # If the default config for TWN is not used, then we still provide a message validation default
+        description: "If the default config for TWN is not used, then we still provide default configuration for message validation."
         default: DefaultMessageValidation

   NetworkingConfig:
     type: string
     fields:
       listen_ipv4:
-        # Is not applicable in some environments such as browser.
         type: string
         default: "0.0.0.0"
-        description: "The network IP address on which libp2p and discv5 listen for inbound connections"
+        description: "The network IP address on which libp2p and discv5 listen for inbound connections.
+Not applicable for some environments such as the browser."
       p2p_tcp_port:
-        # Is not applicable in non-TCP environments such as browser
         type: uint
         default: 60000
-        description: "The TCP port used for libp2p, relay, aka, general p2p message routing."
+        description: "The TCP port used for libp2p, relay, aka, general p2p message routing.
+Not applicable for some environments such as the browser."
       discv5_udp_port:
-        # Is not applicable in non-UDP environments such as browser
         type: uint
         default: 9000
-        description: "The UDP port used for discv5."
+        description: "The UDP port used for discv5.
+Not applicable for some environments such as the browser."

   AutoShardingConfig:
-    type: struct
+    type: object
     fields:
       num_shards_in_cluster:
         type: uint
         description: "The number of shards in the configured cluster; this is a globally agreed value for each cluster."

   MessageValidation:
-    type: struct
+    type: object
     fields:
       max_message_size:
         type: string